yingnan96/yingnan96.github.io/_pages/about.md

   - /about.html
 ---

+Yingnan Zhao is a Ph.D. student in Computer Engineering.
+His research focuses on the design of high-performance and energy-efficient hardware architectures for modern artificial intelligence systems.

+His work lies at the intersection of computer architecture, AI accelerators, graph neural networks, and large language models.
+His research investigates architectural techniques that improve scalability, hardware utilization, and data reuse for emerging machine learning workloads.

+His recent research explores accelerator architectures for graph neural network inference, including both static and dynamic graph models.
+He is also interested in architectural support for large-scale deep learning models and large language model workloads.

+His work has appeared in venues including DAC and IEEE TCAD.

+Research interests: Computer Architecture, High-Performance Computing, Algorithm-Architecture Co-Designs, Domain Specific Architectures for Emerging AI applications, Large Language Models, Graph Neural Networks, and Deep

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!